Key concepts

 • Authorization: The user explicitly consents to the payment or data sharing.

-To learn how to render the Trustly Lightbox, see Integrate the client-side SDK.
+To render the Trustly Lightbox, see Integrate the client-side SDK.

 Security and tokenization